htp2/ambf_trace_plugin/README.md

 ```bash
 path: ../../build/ambf_trace_plugin/
 ```

+### Features if built with ROS
+For now, these features are included based on whether a compiler flag is set at build time.
+I think there is likely a cleaner way to do that, but unless/until things get long, this should not be an issue.

+If built with ROS, the functionality to set the body trace to [show / hide] and [collect / don't collect] are accessible with ROS topics, in addition to the keyboard press

+By default, these topics are at ``` /ambf/trace_plugin/set_body_trace_collect ``` and ```/ambf/trace_plugin/set_body_trace_visible``` respectively, and accept messages of type ```std_msgs::Bool```

 ## Features to add
 Something I hope to get to someday (or you could do it too! :) )